resal1510/LastFm-OLED-Stats/README.md

 # rpi-lastfm-playing-screen
-A script to display on the Pimoroni OLED ic2 screen what you are actually scrobbling.
+A script to display on the Pimoroni OLED SPI screen what you are actually scrobbling.

 The screen used : https://shop.pimoroni.com/products/1-12-oled-breakout?variant=12628508704851